djmitche/uthreads/README.txt

 Introduction
 ============

-'uthreads' is a microthreading library layered on top of Twisted Python.
-It is similar to DeferredGenerator, but uses features only present in Python 2.5 to make the microthreaded code much more natural to read and write.
+``uthreads`` is a microthreading library layered on top of Twisted Python.
+It is similar to inlineCallbacks, but uses features only present in Python 2.5 to make the microthreaded code much more natural to read and write.
 See the MotivatingExample for an idea of how uthreads can be useful.